 Vice Provost for Undergraduate Education

-If you have questions about the search, the faculty-in-residence position, or would like to attend a North Campus program, you are encouraged to contact Ethan Stephenson, Director of Faculty Living-Learning Programs, firstname.lastname@example.org, or any of the current faculty-in-residence:
+If you have questions about the search or the faculty-in-residence position, you are encouraged to contact Ethan Stephenson, Director of Faculty Living-Learning Programs, email@example.com, or any of the current faculty-in-residence:

 - Balch Hall – Susan Daniel, firstname.lastname@example.org